 A project's impacts with respect to parks and recreational facilities are determined based on the ability of existing parks and recreational facilities in the project area to accommodate the project's need for such facilities.
 The Project would generate approximately 1,662 residents and a net increase of approximately 43 employees (after removal of the existing uses).
 Employees generated by the office/retail/commercial uses of the Project would not typically enjoy long periods of time during the workday to visit parks and/or recreational facilities, and would therefore not contribute to the future demand on park services.
-In addition, the Project would provide passive lounge area uses for employees to enjoy on breaks or before or after work.
+In addition, the Project would include an amenity area in the center of the site (at the podium level), which would provide passive lounge area uses for employees to enjoy on breaks or before or after work.

 Under the City's Public Recreation Plan ("PRP") within the City's General Plan, the City's standard ratio of neighborhood and community parks to population is four acres per 1,000 persons and the City's standard ratio of regional parks to population is six acres per 1,000 persons.
 Based on those ratios, the Project would generate a demand of approximately 6.65 acres of new neighborhood and community parkland and 9.97 acres of regional parkland.
 However, the Project includes a pool and spa, as well as barbecue and lounging areas, on the podium level, and rooftop lounge and deck with a pool.
 In addition, recreational rooms and workout/gym facilities would be provided for the use of the live/work unit occupants on various floors of the Project.
 The proposed landscaped pedestrian paseos would provide additional open space on the north and south sides of the Project.
-The Draft EIR noted that the applicant was in negotiations to purchase a strip of land, which would contribute to the public paseo.
-The applicant has since obtained title to that property, ensuring the public paseo as designed would be included as part of the Project and Alternative 4.
 These amenities would serve to reduce the Project's demand for and use of existing recreation and park facilities in the local area.
-The Project would provide at least the code-required open space, in the form of various common open space areas, landscaping, and private open space (unit balconies) as permitted by LAMC Article 2, 12.21(G).
+The Project would provide at least the code-required open space, in the form of various common open space areas, landscaping, and private open space (unit balconies).
 That provision of open space amenities would serve to reduce the Project's demands and use upon existing recreation and park facilities in the local area.